DataDog/hiring-engineers/answers.md

    - os:ubuntu_xenial
 ```

-After I added these attributes to the `datadog.yaml` file I saved and restarted the datadog agent using the following command which I will refer throughout the post:
+After I added these attributes to the `datadog.yaml` file I saved and restarted the Datadog agent using the following command which I will refer throughout the post:

 ```Shell
 $ sudo service datadog-agent restart